 Importantly, to perform as a CPO it is widely recognized that the role requires input from the broader ecosystem.
 Identifying the opportunities to drive greater sustainability in areas of a company’s supply chain means having detailed knowledge of that supply chain, from top to bottom.
 It is therefore immensely valuable to network, build relationships with colleagues in other companies, and ultimately, collaborate.

 One of the toughest challenges facing the supply chain and procurement industry is how to measure and report on Scope 3 emissions.

-The process of measuring the carbon footprint through a supply chain’s tiers and incorporating targets into procurement practices is highly complex.
+The process of measuring the carbon footprint through supply chain tiers and incorporating targets into procurement practices is highly complex.

-Team structures vary across companies and while some organisations have built dedicated sustainability resources within their procurement and supply chain functions, other CPOs are embedding sustainability objectives into the responsibilities of their buyers and category managers.
-In addition to the complexity, there is also an absence of a unanimous or industry-standard approach.
+Team structures vary across companies and while some organizations have built dedicated sustainability resources within their procurement and supply chain functions, other CPOs are embedding sustainability objectives into the responsibilities of their buyers and category managers.
+In addition to the complexity, there is also an absence of an unanimous or industry-standard approach.

 A recent report from WBCSD and PwC advises an incentive-based system to tackle Scope 3 reporting.
-With the absence of any pre-existing framework, the incentivisation-framework suggests corporates take four strategic approaches.
+With the absence of any pre-existing framework, the incentivization-framework suggests corporations take four strategic approaches.
 These comprise reward-based, penalty-based, financial, and non-financial levers.